 - Lastly, yields on European bonds hit fresh lows as Christine Lagarde nominated to lead the European Central Bank.
 Why did the market react so favourable favourably to this rumour?

 We had important news on the trade war front just last weekend with Donald Trump tweeting on Saturday.
 He stated that he had a great meeting with China President Xi just the day before Saturday.
 One week ago, he said it was far better than expected.
 Trump agreed not to increase the already existing tariffs that they charge China, while they continue to negotiate.
 China has agreed that during the negotiation they will begin purchasing large amounts of U.S. agricultural products such as soybeans and other grains.
 At the request of U.S. high tech companies, President Xi has allowed Huawei to buy products from these U.S. entities.
 In addition they open up negotiations with China as the relationship continues to progress.
 They want to open up additional communication, as you know the parties have not spoken in quite a while.
 Each country’s trade representative wants to enter deeper discussions and so the market really liked this news.
 They liked what Trump had to say.
 The dynamic between the leaders of the U.S. and China, the two largest economies.
 What this did, the effect was to really ease investor’s tension and fears about an all-out trade war progressing and getting worse.
-Certainly, this provide the remedy to ultimately provide a truce to the escalations in the trade war.
+Certainly, these provide the remedy to ultimately provide a truce to the escalations in the trade war.
 Not just that but investors were concerned that lingering frictions could gave away to another flare up, when trade tensions and market volatility as you saw Trump recently went after Mexico with potentially another trade war but they resolved that fairly quickly as Mexico kind of caved to their demands.
 Unfortunately, China is not as able to bend, as Trump would expect.
 However, they are indicating they are willing to be flexible here and things are looking up from a trade war perspective.
 What are your thoughts on these events?

 Michael Kesslering: Yeah, so in particular with the agricultural purchases.
 I think that this does have some leverage for China on that issue as the purchase of these products that really works well politically for Trump with his base.
 That is something that resonates with his base, I do think there is some leverage there but as well the egg purchases on a on the whole although there is some leverage.
 It is unlikely to change some of the U.S. demands with regards to intellectual property and things of that nature.
 Currently the U.S. has allowed firms to continue doing business with Huawei, so they we have losing some of those demands but overall it will be interesting to follow this.
 By all measures, this is looking a bit more amicable.
 The only thing with the Trump administration is that can change very quickly; there could be a tweet tomorrow where Trump just completely derails things.